 - Hypovolemic shock: Shock is a medical emergency that occurs when the body is not getting enough blood flow, meaning the cells and organs do not get enough oxygen and nutrients to sustain their function.
 It can occur due to the low blood volume caused by dehydration.

-How Is Dehydration Diagnosed?
+How Is Elderly Dehydration Diagnosed?

-The treatment of dehydration depends on the following factors:
+The treatment of dehydration depends on:

-- The severity of dehydration,
+- the severity of dehydration

-- The type of electrolyte imbalance, and
+- the type of electrolyte imbalance, and

-- The cause of dehydration.
+- the cause of dehydration